manulorente/linux-foundation-lfs101/README.md

 CUPS is designed around a print scheduler that manages print jobs, handles administrative commands, allows users to query the printer status, and manages the flow of data through all CUPS components.

-The print scheduler reads server settings from several configuration files, the two most important of which are cupsd.conf and printers.conf.
-These and all other CUPS-related configuration files are stored under the /etc/cups/ directory.
+The print scheduler reads server settings from several configuration files, the two most important of which are `cupsd.conf` and `printers.conf`.
+These and all other CUPS-related configuration files are stored under the `/etc/cups/` directory.

-cupsd.conf is where most system-wide settings are located; it does not contain any printer-specific details.
+`cupsd.conf` is where most system-wide settings are located; it does not contain any printer-specific details.
 Most of the settings available in this file relate to network security, i.e., which systems can access CUPS network capabilities, how printers are advertised on the local network, what management features are offered, and so on.

-printers.conf is where you will find the printer-specific settings.
+`printers.conf` is where you will find the printer-specific settings.
 For every printer connected to the system, a corresponding section describes the printer’s status and capabilities.
 This file is generated or modified only after adding a printer to the system and should not be modified by hand.

-You can view the full list of configuration files by typing ls -lF /etc/cups.
+You can view the full list of configuration files by typing `ls -lF /etc/cups`.

 ![CUPS](images/etccupsubuntu.png)

-CUPS stores print requests as files under the /var/spool/cups directory (these can actually be accessed before a document is sent to a printer).
-Data files are prefixed with the letter d, while control files are prefixed with the letter c.
+CUPS stores print requests as files under the `/var/spool/cups` directory (these can actually be accessed before a document is sent to a printer).
+Data files are prefixed with the letter d, while control files are prefixed with the letter `c`.

 ![Spool](images/varspoolcups.png)